 I write novels, plays, poems, essays, short stories, do a bit of acting, and am a self-proclaimed doodle-ist.

-DANGEROUS HABIT, DANGEROUS MEMORY (the sequel to DANGEROUS HABIT) and SWINDLE (the sequel to SWITCH) will be released this year.
+DANGEROUS HABIT was released on June 15 of this year.
+DANGEROUS HABIT and SWINDLE (the sequel to SWITCH) are to to be released later this year.

 THE COURIER is coming in 2022.